spoonboy-io/dujour/README.md

 Dujour is a JSON/CSV data file server.
 It supports any usecase in which simple transformation of JSON and CSV data to a web consumable JSON REST API is a requirement.

+## Releases

+You can find the [latest software here](https://github.com/spoonboy-io/dujour/releases/latest).

 ### Features

 - Automatic self-signed TLS certificate (or use your own)